 Sriyani Tidball, editor and publisher, balances the production of Lincoln Today with various other projects for Tidball Productions.
 The UNL graduate holds a degree in architecture and a master’s degree in journalism.
-After 10 years on the UNL faculty teaching advertising, PR and human rights, this energetic mother of four and grandmother of five splits her time between the U.S. and her native Sri Lanka, where she and her family have devoted themselves to projects that assist the poor and combat human trafficking worldwide.
-She is a published researcher on social justice and human rights issues, while enjoying her work with the Lincoln Today magazine.
+She completed 10 years on the UNL faculty teaching advertising, PR and human rights.
+Now she works part-time in the UNL human rights program.
+This energetic mother of four and grandmother of five splits her time between the U.S. and her native Sri Lanka, where she and her family have devoted themselves to projects that assist the poor and combat human trafficking worldwide.
+She recently published her book The Breadwinner, stories of slavery of Sri Lankan housemaids.
+While working as a researcher on social justice and human rights issues, she thoroughly enjoys her work with the Lincoln Today magazine.

-Tom Tidball, Lincoln Today’s chief photographer, has shot wonderful photographs for numerous international, national and local publications, including five coffee table books of his own photo studies.
-The Lincoln native also published his tribute to Nebraska football fans with his book, A Day in the Life: the Fans of Memorial Stadium.
-Tom’s Pow Wow Plains photography exhibition was the main exhibit at the Great Plains Gallery from August to December 2002 and has toured the state for many years including the College of Journalism’s Jatch Club in 2013.
+Tom Tidball, Lincoln Today’s chief photographer, has shot wonderful photographs for numerous international, national and local publications, including five coffee table books of his own photo studies, including his tribute to Nebraska football fans with his book, A Day in the Life: the Fans of Memorial Stadium.
+Tom’s Pow Wow Plains photography exhibition was the main exhibit at the Great Plains Gallery from August to December 2002 and has toured the state for many years.
 He displayed over 160 art prints and Native narrative in the exhibit, which brought rave reviews and shared Nebraska’s Native heritage with thousands.
 His most recent coffee table book, People Sri Lanka, published in 2009, showcases his compelling images of a cross-cultural nation.
 Tom also applies his exciting photographic perspective to video production, teaching and online work with his regular blog at tomtidball.blogspot.com and his social media sites.

-A graduate of UNL’s College of Law, Neva Winkle is a Tenant Support Specialist at Community Action of Lancaster and Saunders Counties.
+A graduate of UNL College of Law, Neva Winkle is a Tenant Support Specialist at Community Action of Lancaster and Saunders Counties.

-Matthew Boring is the Associate Director of Marketing and Patron Development at University of Nebraska Lincoln’s Lied Center for Performing Arts.
+Matthew Boring is the Associate Director of Marketing and Patron Development at UNL’s Lied Center for Performing Arts.
 Matthew is a well-known local performer, and enjoys playing and writing about music.

-Laura Chapman is the Communications Coordinator at the International Quilt Museum on the University of Nebraska-Lincoln’s East Campus.
+Laura Chapman is the Communications Coordinator at the International Quilt Museum on UNL’s East Campus.

 Caroline Clements is the Public Relations and Membership Coordinator/Manager for the University of Nebraska State Museum at Morrill Hall.

 Tegan Colton is a writer and journalist who has lived in Lincoln for over 23 years.
-She graduated from the University of Nebraska-Lincoln with a degree in Creative Writing before returning for a master’s degree in Professional Journalism.
-When she’s not writing or studying, Tegan enjoys investigating government politics, traveling and pursuing social change.
+She graduated from the UNL with a degree in Creative Writing before returning for a master’s degree in Professional Journalism.
+Tegan enjoys investigating government politics, traveling and pursuing social change.

 Mary Friesen is a long time Lincoln resident and the owner and publisher of Family Values Magazine.
 She devotes the rest of her time to her three amazing children and handsome husband.